CUmingz/Capstone-Project/image/Capstone Report.md

 * *DIAS Attributes — Values 2017.xlsx*: a detailed mapping of data values for each feature in alphabetical order

 After customers segmentation, I also want to build a model that can predict whether a potential customer will convert or not in our mail-out list.
-HoIver, only train set is retained.
+However, only train set is retained.
 The test set is withheld for the purpose of Kaggle competition.
 In order to train and validate our classifier, I need to split the training set into training subset and validation subset.
 And because of the highly imbalanced nature of our dataset, I need to apply cross-validation(probably with 10 subsets) to train and validate our model.

 After training and picking out the best kind of model, I may want to use the same train set to do parameters tuning to further improve our model performance.
 In the meantime, some classifying method may output the feature importance data that can allow us to communicate our result in business language easily.